-- A solver configuration needs to be serializable to and from XML.
-This makes benchmarking with PlannerBenchmark particularly easy because you can configure different solver variants in XML. - A Config class is often easier and clearer to configure.
+- A SolverFactory can build multiple Solver instances, which each require a distinct Termination, ... instance. - A solver configuration needs to be serializable to and from XML.
+This makes benchmarking with PlannerBenchmark particularly easy because you can configure different Solver variants in XML. - A Config class is often easier and clearer to configure.
 For example: TerminationConfig translates maximumMinutesSpend and maximumSecondsSpend into maximumTimeMillisSpend.

-If you build a better implementation that's not domain specific, consider contributing it back as a pull request on github and we'll optimize it and take it along in future refactors.
+If you build a better implementation that's not domain specific, consider contributing it back as a pull request on github: we'll optimize it and take it along in future refactors.